seasonedcc/croods/docs/docs/introduction.md

 1. We are using the [Fetch](/docs/the-fetch) component to fetch the [Dog API](https://dog.ceo/dog-api/) for a list of Beagle pictures.
 2. This list is received in the `render` prop, where we display the images in a simple manner.

-Also, that are 3 key configurations we defined here in order to interact with the API:
+Also, there are 3 key configurations we defined here in order to interact with the API:

-- [`baseUrl`](/docs/croods-provider-api#baseurl) : Is our API root path, where all endpoints are defined
+- [`baseUrl`](/docs/croods-provider-api#baseurl) : Is our API root path, where all endpoints are based from
-- [`parseResponse`](/docs/croods-provider-api#parseresponse) : Every API returns data in a different JSON schema format, so in this function we must take the returned JSON and return the data we want to access.
+- [`parseResponse`](/docs/croods-provider-api#parseresponse) : Every API returns data in a different JSON schema format, in this function we define where to get the data we want from the response.
 - [`name`](/docs/fetch-api#name) : The global state in use for this component and the default [path](/docs/fetch-api#path) to the endpoint, since we didn't set one specifically (more on that bellow).

 Later on you will see how to set [project-wide defaults](/docs/project-defaults) and avoid repeating yourself, but first lets be sure we got it clear.